Identifying and Prioritizing Dimensions and Indicators of Customer Lifetime Value for Supplemental Health Insurance Industry

 authors:

-avatar Roohallah Dehghani Ghale 1 , avatar Farzad Karimi 1 , * , avatar Hassan Ghorbani Dinani 1
+avatar Roohallah Dehghani Ghale 1 , avatar Farzad Karimi ORCID 1 , * , avatar Hassan Ghorbani Dinani 1

 Department of Management, Mobarakeh Branch, Islamic Azad University, Mobarakeh, Isfahan, Iran

-how to cite: Dehghani Ghale R, Karimi F, Ghorbani Dinani H. Identifying and Prioritizing Dimensions and Indicators of Customer Lifetime Value for Supplemental Health Insurance Industry.
+How To Cite Dehghani Ghale R, Karimi F, Ghorbani Dinani H. Identifying and Prioritizing Dimensions and Indicators of Customer Lifetime Value for Supplemental Health Insurance Industry.
 Jundishapur J Health Sci.
 2021;13(4):e118296. https://doi.org/10.17795/jjhs-118296.

 Abstract